Band geometry from position-momentum duality at topological band crossings: Dual energy quantization in band geometry

 The duality can also be adopted to the $\mbb Z$ nodal-surface (NS) semimetals \cite{turker18prb}, which accommodate two-band crossings on closed surfaces [Fig.~\ref{fig:nodal}(b)].
-The $\mbb Z$ nodal surface may be realized, for example, from a pair of degenerate chiral multifold semimetallic points $\mbf P_\pm$.
+The $\mbb Z$ nodal surfaces may be realized, for example, from a pair of degenerate chiral multifold semimetallic points $\mbf P_\pm$.
 When the degeneracy is broken by an energy splitting $\D\ve_{\mbf0}=\ve^+_{\mbf0}-\ve^-_{\mbf0}>0$ [Fig.~\ref{fig:band}(b)], the bands from different nodal points cross at spherical nodal surfaces.
 As inflated nodal points \cite{agterberg17prl}, these nodal surfaces inherit the $\mbb Z$ topological structures of the original nodal points.
-Consider the low-energy theory of a nodal surface below charge neutrality, which is formed by the $n_+$-th and $n_-$-th original bands.
-For the lower band, the band eigenstate corresponds to the $n_\mp$-th original band inside(outside) the nodal surface.
+Consider the low-energy theory of a nodal surface at the energy $\ve_\txt{NS}\in(\ve_{\mbf0}^-,\ve_{\mbf0}^+)$, which is formed by the $n_+$-th and $n_-$-th original bands.
+For the lower band of the nodal surface, the band eigenstate corresponds to the $n_\mp$-th original band inside(outside) the nodal surface.
 This implies the occurrence of different Berry fluxes $\mbf B^\txt{in/out}_{\mbf k}=\mbf B^{sn_\mp}_{\mbf k}$ and according Chern numbers $C^\txt{in/out}=C^{sn_\mp}$ in the two regions.
-A topological invariant is defined by the change of Chern number across the nodal surface $\D C=C^\txt{in}-C^\txt{out}$ \cite{turker18prb}.
-The quantum metric can also be inferred directly, with the individual components in the spin-$1/2$ case derived in Ref.~\onlinecite{salerno20prr}.
-We present an interpretation based on the duality.
-The low-energy theory is dual to a free-particle model with a ``uniformly-charged magnetic spherical shell'' and a magnetic monopole at the origin.
+A topological invariant is defined by the change of Chern number across the nodal surface $\D C=C^\txt{out}-C^\txt{in}$ \cite{turker18prb}.
+The quantum metric can also be inferred directly, with the individual components derived for the spin-$1/2$ case in Ref.~\onlinecite{salerno20prr}.
+Here we present an interpretation based on the duality.
+The low-energy theory is dual to a free-particle model with a ``uniformly charged magnetic spherical shell'' and a magnetic monopole at the origin.
 While the monopole charge is $q=C^\txt{in}/2$, the spherical shell carries the total charge $Q=\D C/2$ corresponding to the topological invariant.
-The Berry charges induce the dual Landau level quantization in the trace of quantum metric \beeq \Tr g^\txt{in/out}_{\txt{NS},\mbf k}=\Tr g^{sn_\mp}_{\txt{CMS},\mbf k}. \eneq Analogous results hold for the upper band.
-Notably, the band geometry exhibit different structures on different sides of the nodal surface.
-This feature is attributed to the Berry charge at the nodal surface and is generic in the $\mbb Z$ nodal-surface semimetals.
+The Berry charges induce the dual Landau level quantization in the trace of quantum metric \beeq \Tr g^\txt{in/out}_{\txt{NS},\mbf k}=\Tr g^{sn_\mp}_{\txt{CMS},\mbf k}. \eneq Such a quantization holds generically for the bands near all nodal surfaces.
+Notably, the band geometry exhibit different structures on different sides of the nodal surfaces.
+This feature is attributed to the Berry charges at the nodal surfaces and is generic in the $\mbb Z$ nodal-surface semimetals.